mathieu-sibue/recommending-resources-using-web-form/README.md

 ## :warning: Disclaimer

-For security purposes, some information was redacted from the code.
+For security purposes, some information was removed from the code.